Highland Park, Illinois

-Highland Park is a suburban city located in the southeastern part of Lake County, Illinois, United States, about 25 mi north of downtown Chicago.
+Highland Park is a city in Lake County, Illinois, United States.
+A suburb of Chicago, it lies about 25 mi north of Downtown Chicago.
 Per the 2020 census, the population was 30,176.
-Highland Park is one of several municipalities located on the North Shore of the Chicago metropolitan area.
+Highland Park is located on the North Shore of the Chicago metropolitan area.
+According to the United States Census Bureau, the median household income in Highland Park exceeded an estimated $159,567 in 2022.